 About Headcorn Football Club

 Founded in 1886, Headcorn is one of the oldest football clubs in Kent.
 We are an independent, self-supporting club that own our own ground and clubhouse.
 Back in 2012, the club had two adult teams and just one junior team.
-We made a conscious effort to attract new younger players and now have ten junior teams and a development program for new young players.
-For the 2017/18 season, we introduced our first all-girl team at U9s and are looking to expand this for 2018/19.
+We made a conscious effort to attract new younger players and now have fourteen junior teams and a development program for new young players.
+For the 2017/18 season, we introduced our first all-girl team at U9s and are looking to expand this for the future.